arferdz/ESP32_GRBL_Plus/lib/README.md

 ### SPIFFS
   SPI Flash Filesystem (see [spiffs-plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) to upload to device)

+### TFT_eSPI
+An Arduino IDE compatible graphics and fonts library for ESP8266 and ESP32 processors

 ### Ticker
   A timer to call functions on an interval